sdvg/blog-posts/posts/tidy-mind-introduction.md

 # tidyMind - An introduction

-I use [Evernote][evernote] everyday, as my main note-taking app, as a place to put things off my mind.
+I use [Evernote][evernote] every day, as my main note-taking app and as a place to unload things from my mind.
 I like it a lot and have been using it for the last 4.5 years.

-But there are some things that I miss and think I could do better 🙃.
+But there are some features that I miss and think I could do better 🙃.

-Let's start with what I use Evernote for:
+Let's start with what I use Evernote for...

-On the personal side I have to do lists, a shopping list, notes about software projects, my server documentation, recipes (and some notes about how to cook food in general 😋), ideas for projects and blog posts, a bunch of (check) lists for packing, festivals, moving, skiing, things to check out on vacations, movies to watch, gift ideas, stuff I'd like to learn, and so on.
+Personal side there is: I have to do lists, a shopping list, notes about software projects, my server documentation, recipes (and some notes about how to cook food in general 😋), ideas for projects and blog posts, a bunch of (check) lists for packing, festivals, moving, skiing, things to check out on vacations, movies to watch, gift ideas, stuff I'd like to learn, and so on.

 At work I try to document most of the things in [Confluence][confluence] so it helps everybody 😇.
-But I have some notes about tickets I am working on (if I think about something that my current ticket I write it down immediately, so it's out of my mind and I don't forget it.)
+But I have some notes about tickets I am working on (if I think about something related to my current ticket I write it down immediately, so it's out of my mind and before I forget.)
 But I also keep there some early ideas which are not yet ready to be discussed in the team, a list of lunch options around the office and a journal where I write down what I worked on every day.

-Feature that I use and like are the great "Switch to" shortcut, the synchronization between devices, the web client (for personal stuff, when I'm at work), categories and stacks and a lot of features from the rich text editor (especially lists and checkboxes).
+Features that I use and like are the great "Switch to" shortcut, synchronization between devices, the web client (for personal stuff, when I'm at work), categories and stacks and a lot of features from the rich text editor (especially lists and checkboxes).